sanjaychari/RetroVision/README.md

 2. Online text sources
 3. Podcasts

 To run data extraction, you first need to download the book from https://archive.org/details/cu31924028826472/page/56/mode/2up into the data_extraction directory.
-This project requires Python<3.14.
+This project requires Python version 3.13.

 After this, run
 ```